$125M Warning to All 401(k) Plan Sponsors, Trustees, and Advisors.

 These solutions are new, so it’s possible that your advisors are not yet aware of them.
 We urge you to share this information, as these strategies can also help protect them.
 With these protective measures in place, you can more confidently and safely perform your important role as a plan trustee.

-Eric Smith, J.D. is President and an Investment Advisor Representative of Trustee Empowerment & Protection, Inc.,
+Written by Eric Smith, J.D., President and an Investment Advisor Representative of Trustee Empowerment & Protection, Inc.,

 A Registered Investment Adviser.
 He is also Chairman & CEO of Decision Technologies Corporation.